Zero-sum Stochastic Games with Asymmetric Information: Conclusion

 \subsubsection{Belief update}

-As noted in Remark \ref{fremark}, the common information belief update rule $F_t$ is not unique and there is an entire class $\mathscr{B}$ of update rules for which Lemma \ref{infstate} holds.
+{In Game $\gm{H}$, player 2 has no private information and player 1's private information $P_t^1$ at time $t$ is just the state $X_t$.
+Therefore, in the expanded virtual game $\gm{H}_e$, the common information belief on $(X_t,P_t^1,P_t^2)$ is equivalent to the common information belief on $X_t$ alone.
+Thus, in game $\gm{H}_e$, the common information belief $\Pi_t$ is a vector of size $|\mathcal{X}_t|$.} As noted in Remark \ref{fremark}, the common information belief update rule $F_t$ is not unique and there is an entire class $\mathscr{B}$ of update rules for which Lemma \ref{infstate} holds.
 When this class $\mathscr{B}$ is specialized to the Game $\gm{H}_e$, there exists an update rule $F_t$ in this class that does not use virtual player 2's prescription $\gamma_t^2$.
 The following lemma makes this precise. \begin{lemma} For any strategy profile $(\tilde{\vct{\chi}}^{1}, \tilde{\vct{\chi}}^{2})$, the common information belief $\Pi_t$ evolves almost surely as